Constantly recruiting and replacing so many agents can get pricey.

 And that doesn’t even include the costs of leads: They aren’t cheap, and inexperienced agents burn through them quickly.
 In fact, David points out, “Insurance has one of the highest average customer acquisition costs of any industry nationally, trending at about $175 per client.”

-But wait, there’s more!
+But that’s not all.
 When agents leave, their clients tend to go with them, which can seriously hinder growth.
 “That was actually a big reason we kept recruiting: to bring people on to service the policies the prior associates had already closed,” David says.

 Meanwhile, agents preferred to focus on existing relationships rather than prospecting, which further slowed client acquisitions.
 Overall, David estimates that failing to retain that client base cost the company around 15% in annual growth.
 “I’d probably attribute 50% of that loss to agent turnover rather than competitive issues,” he says.